metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 A key approach in functional programming is to create atomic sequences / subproblems and atomic solutions for them.

-An atomic problem / solution is not further reduceable.
+An atomic problem / solution is not further reducible.
 It is pure, it exists in a canonical state.

 Practice shows systems compose up better when the underlying constructs, components are atomic / pure.